TK (Peruvian rock band)

-TK is a Peruvian pop rock band formed in 2001 by Emilio Pérez de Armas and Edgar Guerra.
+TK is a Peruvian pop rock band formed in 2001 by Emilio Pérez and Edgar Guerra.

-Pérez and Guerra met at university.
-During their free time they played guitar together, and they decided to form a rock band.
 Later Christopher Farfán, Diego Dibós and Carlos Lescano joined them to form TK.
-The name TK was taken from the first letters of Thalita Kumi, a phrase taken from the New Testament, which the band says means "Levántate y anda" (Spanish: "Arise and walk").
-(In English translations of the New Testament, the phrase is usually rendered as Talitha cumi, Aramaic for "Maiden, arise.")

-In 2002 they sent copies of their first album, Trece (Spanish: "Thirteen"), to stores.
-In that year Sony Music awarded TK with Gold and Silver discs for sales of their album in Perú.
+In 2002 Sony Music awarded TK with Gold and Silver discs for sales of their album in Peru.

 In 2003 TK and Zen, both Peruvian rock bands, were nominated by MTV for the award of Best New Central American Artist.
 TK won.